 24. Use Alternative Building Materials

-When constructing sheds, coops, or fences, consider using alternative building materials like earth bags, cob, or cordwood.
-These materials can be cheaper and more environmentally friendly than traditional options.
+When constructing sheds, coops, or fences, consider using alternative building materials like earth bags or cob if they are suitable for your local conditions and building codes.
+These materials can be cost-effective and environmentally friendly alternatives to traditional options.

 25. Continuously Educate Yourself